neptune-ai/docs/docs/integrations/xgboost.rst

 Logged visualized trees
 ^^^^^^^^^^^^^^^^^^^^^^^
-Selected trees are logged to Neptune as image after last boosting iteration.
-If you run cross validation, you get trees visualization for each folds' model independently.
+Selected trees are logged to Neptune as an image after the last boosting iteration.
+If you run cross-validation, you get a tree visualization for each fold's model, independently.

 .. image:: ../_static/images/xgboost/xgboost_trees.png
    :target: ../_static/images/xgboost/xgboost_trees.png